 First of all, it is rumored that Mozart was having an affair with Magdalena Hofdemel, a beautiful young piano student.

 Mozart had been invited many times to play chamber music in her home.
 She and her husband Franz were family friends.
 Some have conjectured that Magdalena was Mozart's true love.
 Mozart had long before abandoned his greedy wife Constanze for the more sympathetic Magdalena.

 Wolfgang And Magdalena

 Wolfgang and Magdalena shared weekend retreats at a country house in the Vienna woods.
-The excitable husband Hofdemel caught wind of the tryst with Herr Mozart.
+The excitable husband Franz Hofdemel caught wind of Mozart's affair with his wife.

-Hofdemel was a wine merchant and plied the avid drinker Mozart with many fine wines.
+Hofdemel was a wine merchant and had plied the avid drinker Mozart with many fine wines.
 He had done so over many years.
-These wines were filled with increasing doses of a South American poison that kills slowly. but is very hard to trace.
+These wines, in the opinion of some, were filled with increasing doses of a South American poison that kills slowly, but is very hard to trace.

 To support this conjecture, the fact is that Mozart complained of an entirely mysterious illness in the weeks before he died.

 Hofdemel stabbed Magdalena almost to death on the very day of Mozart's death as a reprisal for his wife's affair with Mozart.
 Hofdemel then committed suicide, guilty of both Mozart's and Magdalena's murder.